 Whether or not you qualify for Federal Work-Study, you can apply for on-campus employment that can help you pay for your tuition, fees, or other financial needs.

 As the student, it is your responsibility to secure employment, to work enough hours to reach the earnings limit, and to budget the money earned wisely throughout the year to meet necessary college costs.
-Search jobs through the Offices of Strengths & Vocation.
+You may learn more about the Student Employment Office and the job search process by visiting their website.